 Henry Lee Lucas and Ottis Toole were a pair of star-crossed lovers who traveled across America murdering, raping, and even cannibalizing anyone who crossed their paths.
 And if Henry Lucas is to be believed, they killed more than 600 people together — an astounding claim.

 It’s one of history’s strangest and most unnerving crime stories.
-The truth is as murky as it comes but the things we know for sure are twisted enough to turn anyone’s stomach.
+The truth is as murky as it comes, but the things we know for sure about Henry Lee Lucas and Ottis Toole are twisted enough to turn anyone’s stomach.

-The two men met in 1976 at a soup kitchen and hit it off from the very first day.
+Henry Lee Lucas and Ottis Toole met in 1976 at a soup kitchen and hit it off from the very first day.
 They moved fast.
 Before night fell, Lucas was back at Toole’s home, sharing a bed with a man he just met.

-Lucas served ten years in prison for the murder of his own mother.
+Lucas served 10 years in prison for the murder of his own mother.
 She was a prostitute and, when Lucas was a young boy, she would force him to sit in the room and watch while she serviced her customers.

-“All I remember was slapping her alongside the neck,” Henry Lucas would later tell the police.
+“All I remember was slapping her alongside the neck,” Lucas would later tell the police.
 “When I went to pick her up, I realized she was dead.
 Then I noticed that I had my knife in my hand and she had been cut.”

 Toole’s childhood was even harder.
 He was assaulted by almost every person he thought he could trust.
-His mother dressed him up as a girl, his older sister raped him before he’d turned ten, and his father – the worst of them all – prostituted him to a neighbor when he was only five years old.
+His mother dressed him up as a girl, his older sister raped him before he’d turned 10, and his father – the worst of them all – prostituted him to a neighbor when he was only five years old.

 Toole was already a serial arsonist and a suspect in four murder cases by the time he met Lucas.
-His first victim was a traveling salesman who tried to pick him up for sex in the early 1960s.
+His first murder victim was a traveling salesman who tried to pick him up for sex in the early 1960s.